Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Conclusion

 \section{Conclusion}

-By importing perturbative and discrete-symmetry reasoning into a dephasing Lindblad description, we extend the odd-symmetric formulation---based on stochastic realism with dual temporal conditions---from unitary to dissipative quantum mechanics.
-Applying this framework to diffractive dissociations indicates that the corresponding observables acquire a multiplicative decoherence factor $\phi $.
-Across the combined SD and DD datasets, the preferred value $\phi \simeq 0.89$ yields a markedly improved description of $\sigma _{\mathrm{SD}}$ relative to $\phi =1$, and is consistent with an independent estimate inferred from E710 side-separated event counts.
-The observed values of $\phi $ favour a CPT-invariant interpretation of intrinsic decoherence.
+\textsl{This work extends the general odd-symmetric formulation---based on stochastic realism and dual temporal conditions---to dissipative quantum mechanics, thereby yielding a Lindblad-based time-symmetric framework that covers contributions from both intrinsic and environmental dephasing.
+Applying this framework to diffractive dissociations, together with fundamental symmetry considerations, indicates that the corresponding observables acquire a multiplicative relative decoherence factor }$\phi $ \textsl{.}

+Across the combined SD (single diffraction) and DD (double diffraction) datasets, the preferred value $\phi \simeq 0.89$ yields a markedly improved description of the measured cross-sections compared with the unitary baseline $\phi =1$, while remaining consistent across different SD and DD reaction classes (A, B, C, E and F) and with an independent estimate inferred from the side-separated E710 event counts.
+The finding points, with substantial statistical certainty, to the fundamental presence of intrinsic dephasing in diffractive dissociations and to the CPT invariance of that dephasing.